 - care (aged care, childcare, health care and disability care)

 - sovereign capability

-The Australian Government has identified that Fee Free TAFE will be prioritised for a number of priority groups, noting that specific details on priority groups, qualifications and courses in each state and territory will be available shortly.
-Priority groups include:
+The Australian Government has identified that Fee-Free TAFE will be prioritised for a number of priority groups, noting that specific details on priority groups, qualifications and courses may differ in each state and territory.

 - First Nations Australians

 - people who are out of work or receiving income support payments